Seeking superior returns from high quality US companies.

 Largest Top Detractor^

-Larry J. Puglia is a portfolio manager in the U.S. Equity Division of T. Rowe Price.
-He is president of the Investment Advisory Committee of the US Large-Cap Core Growth Equity Strategy.
-He has been managing the US Large-Cap Core Growth Equity Strategy since 1993 and has had lead responsibility for all institutional accounts and other investment products within the strategy since 1997.
-Mr. Puglia is a vice president of T. Rowe Price Group, Inc.
+Larry J. Puglia is a portfolio manager in the U.S. Equity Division.
+Larry has been managing the US Large-Cap Core Growth Equity Strategy since 1993 and has had lead responsibility for all institutional accounts and other investment products within the strategy since 1997.
+He also is president of the Investment Advisory Committee of the US Large-Cap Core Growth Equity Strategy.
+Larry is a vice president of T. Rowe Price Group, Inc.

-Mr. Puglia earned a B.B.A., summa cum laude, in accounting from the University of Notre Dame and an M.B.A. in finance from the University of Virginia, Darden School of Business, where he was named a Shermet Scholar.
-He has earned the Chartered Financial Analyst designation and is a certified public accountant.
+Larry earned a B.B.A., summa cum laude, in accounting from the University of Notre Dame and an M.B.A. in finance from the University of Virginia, Darden School of Business, where he was a Shermet Scholar.
+He also has earned the Chartered Financial Analyst® designation and is a certified public accountant.

 T. Rowe Price